 This post includes affiliate links.

-Some crocheters, especially in the beginning get a bit turned off using many different colors when making a crochet project.
-If you are or can be very organized this technique truly is very easy to do.
+Some crocheters, especially in the beginning, get a bit turned off using many different colors when making a crochet project.
+If you are very organized this technique truly is very easy to do.

 Problems with straight edges?
 With this simple Formula you will never have problems again!
 Ever!

-What technique is the best for changing colors?
+What technique is the best to change colors in crochet?

 In specific, I used the bobbin method for this tutorial.
-There are many different ways on how to change colors.
-But I found the bobbin method the easiest and most cleanest way to hide my yarn when changing colors.
+There are many different ways to change colors.
+I found the bobbin method the easiest and cleanest way to hide my yarn when changing colors.

-There is one little draw back on using the bobbin method, and that is that you will have lots of end to weave in.
-But I believe that is a good sacrifice to make when you think about how nice your crochet project will look like in the end.
+There is one little drawback to using the bobbin method, and that is that you will have lots of ends to weave in.
+But I believe that is a good sacrifice to make when you think about how nice your crochet project will look in the end.

-Which way is easier to change colors – in rounds or in rows?
+Which way is easier to change colors in crochet – in rounds or in rows?